Melbourne electronic producer Aphir releases Provenance debut ‘Twin Earth’

 With artistry and expertise far beyond her age, Becki has been releasing music under the Aphir alias since 2013.
 Over the last three years, she has worked alongside Andrei Eremin (Chet Faker, Hiatus Kaiyote and Miami Horror) and Tim Shiel (Spirit Level, Gotye) and in 2016 was flown to Berlin to perform in the AUUG Motion Synth Showcase at Music Tech Fest.

-Becki also collaborates with many other Australian artists, writing with Denniand KAIA (who will be releasing her debut EP on Provenance in 2017), mixing for Eilish Gilligan, Anatole, Xylo Aria and Squidgenini; and mastering Yon Yonson and Sandy Hsu, as well as mixtapes for Wondercore Island and TEEF Records.
+Becki also collaborates with many other Australian artists, writing with Denniand KAIAR (who will be releasing her debut EP on Provenance in 2017), mixing for Eilish Gilligan, Anatole, Xylo Aria and Squidgenini; and mastering Yon Yonson and Sandy Hsu, as well as mixtapes for Wondercore Island and TEEF Records.

 California-born and Melbourne-based artist Goodie provides the original hand-painted artwork for the ‘Twin Earth’ album cover and has also created additional artwork for three of the album tracks.
 The Special Edition vinyl package includes one of the four prints, along with a Twin Earth zine created by Aphir.

 “Equal parts Kate Bush and Bjork … but no-one currently comes close” DIY Mag

 “A true one-woman band wearing as many hats as she can … infuses the emotion of Lana Del Rey, the poise of Kelela, and the quiet confidence of Syd but emerges a sound that is all Aphir” Purple Sneakers

 “Immensely passionate and complex … Aphir is an artist to watch and support” The Ladies Network